 The delivery of all these materials to the DUS or DPP is a crucial step in the final accreditation process.
 Without them, we cannot grant Spanish or Portuguese academic credit, even if the courses were provisionally approved.
 It remains at the discretion of the the Spanish or Portuguese faculty director to determine whether the work done in this class merits credit in our programs.

-If students cannot identify an existing CIPA-approved study abroad program that meets their compelling academic needs, they may submit the Non-Emory Study Abroad Program Petition to request approval to receive transfer credit from another study abroad program.
+If students cannot identify an existing Study Abroad-approved study abroad program that meets their compelling academic needs, they may submit the Non-Emory Study Abroad Program Petition to request approval to receive transfer credit from another study abroad program.
 All petitions are reviewed by the Education Abroad Committee (EAC), and the decision of the EAC is final.
-Please see the page on Non-Emory Study Abroad Programs at the CIPA website for more information on this process.
+Please see the page on Non-Emory Study Abroad Programs for more information on this process.

 As part of your petition, you may be required to meet with the Director of Undergraduate Studies in Spanish or the Director of the Portuguese Program.
 These Departmental representatives will only consider provisional approval for Spanish or Portuguese credit under the following circumstances: